 The Zohr field is believed to be the largest-ever gas discovery in Egypt and the Mediterranean.
 The integrated approach we’ve taken with this project has enabled us to bring the gas on stream just over two years from initial discovery; a record for this type of deposit.

 Zohr is located within the Shorouk concession, approximately 190 km north of the city of Port Said.
 Eni has a 50 per cent stake in the block and is responsible for operations there.
 The other stakeholders are Rosneft (30 per cent), BP (10 per cent) and Mubadala Petroleum (10 per cent).

 In August 2019, production from the field reached more than 2.7 billion cubic feet of gas per day (bcf/d), roughly five months ahead of the development plan.
-This result was achieved thanks to the completion of all eight land-based treatment units and all the systems for treating and removing sulphur – proceeds from the sale of which, as fertiliser, are used to fund corporate responsibility initiatives.
+This result was achieved thanks to the completion of all eight land-based treatment units and all the systems for treating and removing sulphur – proceeds from the sale of which, as fertiliser, are used to funding initiatives related to our local development strategy.
 The rapid success can also be attributed to the commissioning of a further three wells and a second 30-inch gas pipeline, which extends 216 km and connects the underwater production installations to the land-based treatment plant.
 Production comes from the Zohr field which in 2019 achieved the production of 145 kboe/d net to Eni and accounted for 41% of Eni’s production in the Country.